Machinocheese/Writeups/README.md

 # Writeups
-If I can explain it, I probably understand it.
+This is essentially a summary of how I solve various CTF challenges.
+I'm using this as a marker to track my progress.
+Also, if I can explain it, I probably understand it.